Error Detecting Codes in Functional Safety — IEC 61508

 Procedure

-1. Select an appropriate error detection code (parity, CRC, Hamming, etc.) based on required safety integrity level.
+1. Select an appropriate code.
+Choose parity, CRC, Hamming, or another scheme based on required safety integrity level and the expected error patterns.

 2. Encode outgoing data by adding redundancy bits.